 b.
 Management of Competitions

 i.
-The Island Cup Committee and BC Soccer shall control the operation of these competitions.
+The Regional Organizing Committee and BC Soccer shall control the operation of these competitions.

 ii.
-The Island Cup Committee and BC Soccer shall have the authority to order any game replayed, or played to a finish.
+The Regional Organizing Committee and BC Soccer shall have the authority to order any game replayed or played to a finish.

 c.
 BC Soccer Constitution/Rules and Regulations Precedence